 Sadly, hosing them clean is as far as most people go to clean their filter cartridges.
 While the loose dirt and debris has been removed from the cartridge, there usually is a good amount of deposits still left on the cartridge that you may not be able to see.
 What I’m referring to are oils, grease and grime.
 Oily residues not only inhibit the filtering ability of the cartridge, but also makes it easier for dirt to become deeply embedded within the filter pleats.

 Two great options you have to dissolve this oil and scum are the Granular Filter Cleaner and Natural Chemistry’s Filter Perfect.
 These two options work the exact same way.
-They mix with water to create a concentrated cleaning solution that will dissolve the oily scum.
+They mix with water to create a concentrated cleaning solution that will dissolve oil and scale.
 Simply soak your filter in the solution overnight or for 24 hours after you have washed off all the loose dirt and debris.

-While these products work the same way, Filter Perfect utilizes enzymes to dissolve the oils on the filter, while our granular product is synthetic produced.
+While these products work the same way, Filter Perfect utilizes enzymes to dissolve the oils on the filter, while our granular product is works more on mineral deposits.
 Once your filter cartridge is clean, rinse thoroughly with water and let dry completely before reinstalling.
 For this reason, some pool owners buy an extra set of filter cartridges, to keep the pool filtering while cleaning the other set.